tldr-pages/tldr/pages/common/yadm-clone.md

 `yadm clone {{remote_repo}} --bootstrap`

-- To clone your repo then not execute the bootstrap file:
+- Clone an existing repository and after cloning, do not execute the bootstrap file:

 `yadm clone {{remote_repo}} --no-bootstrap`